esper-io/dev-docs/docs/home/console.md

 # Esper console

 The Esper console is a feature-rich user interface for you to operate and manage your fleet of Android devices.
-Esper provides a range of super simple options to deploy company‑owned devices at scale.
+Esper provides a range of options to deploy company‑owned devices at scale.

 ## Static Interface Elements

 ### Navigation Bar

 No matter where you are in the Esper Console, there will be a navigation bar along the left side of the screen.
-This enables you to quickly navigate to each of the other sections of the Esper Console.
+This enables you to quickly navigate to each of the other sections in the Esper Console.
 These sections are:

    - Dashboard
    - Provisioning Methods